 Life Insurance Glossary

-Application – A form or questionnaire that must be filled out to apply for life insurance.
+Application – A form that must be filled out to apply for life insurance.

 Beneficiary – The person who receives the money from a life insurance policy when an insured passes away.

 Cash value – The amount of money you receive from your policy should you cancel a percentage of money you can borrow as a loan from your policy.
 Cash value is typically a feature with a whole life policy.

 Coverage Amount – The face amount of a policy to be paid to a beneficiary after the policyholder passes away.

 Final expenses – Expenses incurred once a person has passed away, including funeral and burial costs, medical bills and other financial obligations.